 - Reducing overhead by consolidating the higher education loan program with the Pell Grant program.

-Medicare beneficiaries who fell into the Medicare Part D Prescription Drug "donut hole" received a $250 rebate.
-They received a 50% discount on brand name drugs in 2011, and the doughnut hole is eliminated in 2020.
+- Medicare beneficiaries who fell into the Medicare Part D Prescription Drug "donut hole" received a $250 rebate.
+They received a 50% discount on brand name drugs in 2011, and the donut hole is eliminated in 2020.

-New private plans were required to cover preventive services with no co-payments, and they are exempt from deductibles.
+- Private plans created after 2010 were required to cover preventive services with no co-payments, and they are exempt from deductibles.
 Consumers who applied to new plans have access to an external appeals process if coverage is denied.

-Insurance companies were prohibited from dropping coverage if someone got really sick.
+- Insurance companies were prohibited from dropping coverage if someone got really sick.
 They couldn't create lifetime coverage limits.
 They could no longer deny coverage to children with pre-existing conditions.
 The same will apply to adults in 2014.
 Until then, adults with pre-existing conditions who have been denied coverage will get access to temporary health insurance coverage until the exchanges are set up.
-(To see how to sign up, go to Pre-Existing Conditions.)

 Patient Affordable Care Act Changes in 2011

-- Medicare-covered preventative services were exempted from deductibles and the co-pay was eliminated.
+- Medicare-covered preventive services were exempted from deductibles and the co-pay was eliminated.

 - Insurance companies must prove they spent at least 80% of the premium payments on medical services, rather than on things like advertising and executive salaries.
 Those that didn't were required to provide rebates to policyholders.

 - States were funded to require health insurance companies to submit justification for all rate hikes.